 Below is a list of LICU benefits and how they will help mitigate the risks of a COVID-19 recession:

-Benefit: LICU’s can accept non-member deposits from any source and create low-income associations.
+LICU’s have the ability to accept non-member deposits from any source and create low-income associations.

-As CUNA cited, Americans typically join credit unions to obtain credit.
+As CUNA noted, Americans typically join credit unions to obtain credit.
 With loan growth expected to fall to 2% this year, CUNA projects membership growth will fall to only 1%.
-CUNA also cited job loss as another negative influence as single common bond, multiple common bond, and TIP chartered credit unions lose potential members who are unemployed and no longer eligible to join through their employer.
+CUNA also cited job loss as another negative influence as single common bond, multiple common bond, and TIP chartered CUs lose potential members who are unemployed and no longer eligible to join through their employer.

 The ability to accept non-member deposits could help mitigate challenges.
-Non-member deposits can offer creative opportunities for member and deposit acquisition strategies, lower cost of funds and make it easier for acquisitions.
-Additionally, Low-income, multiple common bond credit unions can create low-income associations to help low-income people and add them as members.
-This can help grow membership and help new members in your community through times when they need it the most.
+Non-member deposits can offer creative opportunities for member and deposit acquisition strategies, lower cost of funds and make acquisitions easier.
+Additionally, low-income, multiple common bond credit unions are able to create associations to help and add communities as members.

-As the Credit Union Times reports, early credit union call report data shows the extent to which net income and as a function, operating budgets will suffer.
-In the first quarter of 2020, large credit unions already began to take hits to their investment portfolio and increase provision for loan loss to prepare for higher loan delinquencies.
+As the CU Times reports, early credit union call report data shows the extent to which net income and, as a function, operating budgets will suffer.
+In the first quarter of 2020, large credit unions had already begun to take hits to their investment portfolio and increase provision for loan loss to prepare for higher loan delinquencies.

-Access to grants and low-interest loans can help your credit union continue to reach demographics hit hardest by the recession despite potential cuts to your operating budget.
+Access to grants and low-interest loans can help your institution continue to reach demographics hit hardest by the recession despite potential cuts to your operating budget.
 Credit unions receiving the LICU designation can receive grants from the Community Development Revolving Loan Fund.
-This NCUA administered program provides funds to help credit unions offer financial services to low-income members in an effort to stimulate the local economy.
+This NCUA administered program provides funds to help CUs offer financial services to low-income members in an effort to stimulate the local economy.
 In 2019, $2M in grants and $3.5M in loans were made available for federal credit unions.
-Additional funds are also available via the Treasury Department’s Community Development Financial Institutions Fund, which in 2017, awarded more than $39 million to 56 credit unions
+Additional funds are also available via the Treasury Department’s Community Development Financial Institutions Fund, which in 2017 awarded more than $39 million to 56 credit unions.

-Credit unions enter the COVID-19 recession well capitalized and ready to withstand damage caused by lack of profitability and balance sheet growth.
-The industry had a net-worth ratio of 11.14 percent, well above the 7% threshold considered to be well capitalized by the NCUA.
+Credit unions enter the COVID-19 recession well-capitalized and ready to withstand damage caused by lack of profitability and balance sheet growth.
+The industry had a net-worth ratio of 11.14 percent, well above the 7% threshold considered to be well-capitalized by the NCUA.
 No one knows how long the economic impact of COVID-19 and social distancing will last.
-Authority to obtain supplemental capital can help if your credit union is not as well capitalized and/or has a field of membership especially prone to the recession.
-Supplemental capital can also help your credit union be active in the wave of mergers that are likely to come as a result of COVID-19's economic impact
+Authority to obtain supplemental capital can help if your CU is not as capitalized and/or has a field of membership especially prone to the recession.
+Supplemental capital can also help your institution be active in the wave of mergers that are likely to come as a result of COVID-19's economic impact.

 There will be no “silver bullet” strategy to weathering the challenges ahead, but the Low-Income Designation can add another set of options to your risk mitigation plan.
-Most importantly, know that just because the NCUA has not proactively notified you that you qualify for a Low-Income Designation, does not mean that you can’t qualify.
-To achieve the benefits listed above it is worth your time to at least know where your credit union stands and why you may not currently qualify.
-Keep your leadership team informed on a Low-Income Designation and if/when it is reasonable to apply.
+Most importantly, know that just because the NCUA has not proactively notified you that you qualify, this does not mean that you can’t qualify.
+To achieve the benefits listed above it is likely worth your time to at least know where your credit union stands and why you may not currently be eligible.
+Keep your leadership team informed on a Low-Income Designation and if and when it is reasonable to apply.